leonardosos/DistributedControlProject/README.md

-# Distributed Control Interface Project
+# Distributed Control Project

 ## Overview
-This is a part of a project for the Distributed Control Systems course at the University of Modena and Reggio Emilia (UNIMORE).
+This is my part of a project for the Distributed Control Systems course at the University of Modena and Reggio Emilia (UNIMORE).

-The goal is to build a simulation of a cleaning portion of the sea.
-It starts with a recognition with a drone formation that detects garbage, then a motherboat finds its best position and dispatches a cleaning fleet of vessels that compute the cleaning, accordingly with human commands through an interface.

-## Author
+The goal is to program heterogenous agents (drones, vessels and motherboard), for moving in an obstacle presence environment and perform task exploiting distributed control.
+In a human centric approach the control room is simulated via a custom GUI.

 ## Technical Skills